Skip to content

 Yes, you can get car finance if you have a poor credit score.
 Finance providers look at a range of factors including your credit score when deciding whether to lend to you.
 A lower credit score will indicate to providers that you’re more of a lending risk, so you’ll probably be offered higher interest rates than someone with a higher score.

 It’s probably a good idea to check your credit report to get an idea of what you’re working with before trying to set up any car finance agreements.
 You can request a credit report from any of the three main reporting agencies – Experian, Equifax or TransUnion.
-These are available online for £2 as a one-off report, or can sometimes be accessed for free as part of a trial period.
+These are available online as a one-off report in exchange for a small fee, or can sometimes be accessed for free as part of a trial period.

 While it can be a more long-term goal, however, the best way to improve the kinds of car finance deals available to you is to bring your credit score up.
-There are several ways you can accomplish this, which we’ll cover below.
+There are several ways you can accomplish this, which we’ll cover further down.

 How can I improve my credit score?